addshore/yt-scam-hunter/README.md

 In the future it would be nice to:

 - Auto flag to YouTube
-- Detect fresh scam domains from the text of videos matched
 - Validate that collected wallet addresses are real?
 (Remove if not)
 - Also report those wallet addresses to somewhere?
 - QR code detection? [example](https://i.imgur.com/1jubd7R.png)